spiette/puppet-puppet/tests/puppetmaster-puppetdb.md

 # certname Run puppet twice to correct this.
 One run will suffice for cases
 # when fqdn == certname
 #
-# You can place this file in ${modulepath}/role/manifests/ (or rename the class
+# You can renamed this file to ${modulepath}/role/manifests/puppetmaster.pp (or
-# to your liking) and include it in your node declaration.
+# rename the class to your liking) and include it in your node declaration.
 class role::puppetmaster(
   $ip = $::ipaddress_eth0,
   $master_certname = 'puppet.local.lan',